Credit Completion Requirements and Incentive Awards for Frank O’Bannon Higher Education Award (FOB HEA) Recipients

 The Incentive Awards for Eligible Frank O’Bannon Grant Recipients

 The value of these awards will be set by ICHE annually in February for the following academic year.
-All incentive awards may be utilized only toward tuition and could be reduced if the student has other aid that pays their tuition.
+All incentive awards may be utilized only toward tuition and could be reduced if you have other aid that pays your tuition.

 NOTE: This rule is only applicable to students that use their first state award in or after the 2013-14 academic year.